Implications of Brexit for EU Citizens Working in the UK

 Most of the EU countries want a guarantee of European Union residents’ rights in the United Kingdom first and wish to settle the issue as soon as possible.
 Moreover, they would also prefer to see any progress on the calculation that how much the UK will end up paying the EU on exit.
 Whereas the UK intends to prefer to get the idea of free trade settled first.
 Therefore, there is an inherent conflict even over the agenda i.e. which issue should first be resolved!

-At the moment there is no credible information about the possible agenda for Brexit Negotiations, and that will not be fixed until Article 50 is triggered at the very earliest.
+Now there is no credible information about the possible agenda for Brexit Negotiations, and that will not be fixed until Article 50 is triggered at the very earliest.
 Officials on both the sides may have plans ready, but these are not in the public domain.
-Therefore, at present, it is not plausible to say that how soon the issue is likely to be resolved.
+Therefore, at present, it is not plausible to say how soon the issue is likely to be resolved.

 Such an arrangement would facilitate tourism and EU citizens visiting the UK would be spending money in the UK’s Consumer Sector but would enable UK’s Government to impose restrictions on immigration of labour from the EU to the UK.

-There is one proposal at the moment that EU citizens should come through exactly the same work permit channels as non-EU citizens, but such an undertaking could be very costly to implement.
+There is one proposal now that EU citizens should come through the same work permit channels as non-EU citizens, but such an undertaking could be very costly to implement.
 Many economists are quite appalled at the thought that that would apply to incomers whether they were citizens of EU or not.

 Some preferential deal might be cut for EU citizens during the Brexit negotiation process.
-Though Theresa May is likely to prefer a work permit system for all; however, there is a need to have some kind of concession for EU workers.
+Though Theresa May is likely to prefer a work permit system for all; however, there is a need to have concession for EU workers.

-Accordingly, the experts believe that the UK is set on a highly restrictive and complicated system that could be very difficult to implement.
+Accordingly, the experts believe that the UK is set on a highly restrictive and complicated system that could be exceedingly difficult to implement.